JustinGOSSES/justingosses-website/data/authors/default.md

 # github: https://github.com/JustinGOSSES
 ---

-<i>A litle about me....</i>

-I live in Houston, Texas with my wife and dog Momo.
-Friends, good food at all the price points, and easy access to shallow water for kayaking and paddle boarding keep me here.
+Justin lives in Houston, Texas with my wife and dog Momo.

 ## Interests include:
 - Things that could exist but don't yet.
+- Water based things like kayaking, surfing, paddle boarding, and little web-based services that help me decide when and where to go.
 - Things at the intersection of geology & code.
-- Little web-based services that help make decisions for water-based outdoor activities.
 - Open source geospatial tools
 - Natural Language Processing
 - Sharing at Scale:
-    - This includes questions like the costs and benefits for administration and user experience of different open data interfaces across catalogs, APIs, and dashboards; code citation tooling as a way to change its cultural value; group membership and behaviors in open source that impact how science is done; different incentives and participation drivers between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.
+    - This includes questions like open data interface design; code citation tooling as a way to change its perceived value; group membership and behaviors in open source that impact how science gets done; different incentives between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.

 ## Professional History
 I have been a Program Manager, Data Scientist, Software Developer, and Geoscientist.